Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Conjectures

-Consider the $\star$-equation in great generality, that is: \begin{definition}{\bf Log-normal $\star$-scale invariance.} A random Radon measure $M$ is lognormal $\star$-scale invariant if for all $0<\varepsilon\leq 1$, $M $ obeys the cascading rule
+Consider the $\star$-equation in great generality, that is: \begin{definition}[(Log-normal $\star$-scale invariance)] A random Radon measure~$M$~is lognormal $\star$-scale invariant if for all $0<\varepsilon\leq1$, $M $ obeys the cascading rule

-where $\omega_{\varepsilon}$ is a stationary stochastically continuous Gaussian process and $M^{ \varepsilon}$ is a random measure independent from $X_{\varepsilon}$ satisfying the scaling relation
+where $\omega_{\varepsilon}$ is a stationary stochastically continuous Gaussian process, and $M^{ \varepsilon}$ is a random measure independent from $\omega_{\varepsilon}$ satisfying the scaling relation

-\end{definition} Observe that, in comparison with \eqref{star} and \eqref{star1}, we do not require the scaling factor to be $\varepsilon^d$.
-As stated in \eqref{starc} and \eqref{star1c}, it is proved in \cite{allez} that $\E[e^{ \omega_{\varepsilon}(r)}]=\varepsilon^d$ as soon as the measure possesses a moment of order $1+\delta$ for some $\delta>0$.
-Roughly speaking, it remains to investigate situations when the measure does not possess a moment of order $1$ and we will see that the scaling factor is then not necessarily $\varepsilon^d$.
+\end{definition} Observe that, in comparison with~(\ref{star}) and~(\ref{star1}), we do not require the scaling factor to be $\varepsilon^d$.
+As stated in (\ref{starc}) and~(\ref{star1c}), it is proved in \cite{allez} that $ \mathbb E [e^{ \omega_{\varepsilon}(r)}]=\varepsilon^d$ as soon as the measure possesses a moment of order $1+\delta$ for some $\delta>0$.
+Roughly speaking, it remains to investigate situations when the measure does not possess a moment of order $1$, and we will see that the scaling factor is then not necessarily~$\varepsilon^d$.

-Inspired by the discrete multiplicative cascade case (see \cite{durrett}), our conjecture is that all the non-trivial ergodic solutions to this equation belong to one of the families we will describe below.
+Inspired by the discrete multiplicative cascade case (see \cite {durrett}), our conjecture is that all the nontrivial short ranged solutions [i.e., there exists $R>0$ such that $M(A)$ and $M(B)$ are independent when $d(A,B) \geq R$ where $d$ is the standard distance between sets] to this equation belong to one of the families we will describe below.

-First we conjecture that there exists a $\alpha\in]0,1]$ such that
+First we conjecture that there exists a $\alpha\in\,]0,1]$ such that

-Assuming this, it is proved in (see \cite{allez,sohier}) that the Gaussian process $\alpha \omega_{e^{-t}}$ has a covariance structure given by \eqref{corrX}.
-More precisely, there exists some continuous covariance kernel $k$ with $k(0)=1$ and $\gamma^2\leq 2d$ such that
+Assuming this, it is proved in \cite{allez,sohier} that the Gaussian process $\alpha\omega_{e^{-t}}$ has a covariance structure given by (\ref{corrX}).
+More precisely, there exists some compactly supported continuous covariance kernel $k$ with $k(0)=1$ and $\gamma^2\leq2d$ such that